limavi2015/platform_solution/second_part/README.md

 **2.** The workflow design will provide the data to the batch process in Part 1 through Redshift.
 We need to use a ODBC connection and query the needed data to generate metrics and store the result.

-**3.** Explain any adaptations that your work from Part 1 - Algorithm would need to work as a streaming process

-In Part 1 I am using pyspark to calculate the required metric.
+**3.** In Part 1 I am using pyspark to calculate the required metric.
 In order to adapt that work as a streaming process we can use Spark Streamig to consume the data directly from kinesis and store the result on Redshift.

 **4.** Important decisions:
 - This is a serverless design.